martincloven/Martin-Clov-n---BERN02/Exercise01 - Regression/README.md

 $f(x) = e^{-Cx^2}$ where $C = -\ln(0.005)/k^2$

-which means that the height $f(x_0 \pm k) = 0.005$, ensuring that all neighboring points with at most $k$ units away in $\hat{x}$ gets a large weight if close to $x_0$ which steadily decreases as we go towards $x_0 \pm k$.
-We also put all values that further than $k$ units away from $x_0$ to zero.
+which means that the height $f(x_0 \pm k) = 0.005$, ensuring that all neighboring points with at most $k$ units away in the x-axis gets a large weight if close to $x_0$ which steadily decreases as we go towards $x_0 \pm k$.
+We also put all values that are further than $k$ units away from $x_0$ to zero.
 Having $k$ as an variable of distance instead of number of points away from $x_0$ helps with giving ease to the user if there are upwards of thousands observation points, making it otherwise much difficult to pick a precise range to choose from and the same holds if there are very few observations at a location, making it required to observe the data by eye each time you want to use the function at a new $x_0$ location.

 With appropriate values for $\hat{\beta_0}$ and $\hat{\beta_1}$ we calculate our prediction $pred$ at $x_0$ by